 Before joining 826DC, Crys Lee worked as a resident teacher at a DC public charter school.
 Prior to this experience, Crys served for two years in City Year Detroit, an AmeriCorps program, as both a Corps member and a Team Leader.
 He has a BA in English Writing with a minor in Biology from DePauw University, and a Master of Education from Lesley University.
 His love and passion for writing, literacy, education, and students brought him to 826DC.
 In his free time, he enjoys reading, writing, listening to music, playing chess, and checking out new vegetarian and vegan restaurants.
 He has lived in the DC area since 2014.

 Caroline is a recent graduate of the University of Virginia with a degree in English & Art History.
 She previously worked with public programs and small humans as an intern for the Smithsonian National Portrait Gallery and UVA’s Fralin Museum of Art.
 Caroline first caught the 826 bug during her stint as a Development Intern.
-She happily joined the staff as the Store and Events Coordinator through AmeriCorps VISTA, and has come onto the staff full-time as the Development & Communications Coordinator.
 You can find her in Tivoli’s Astounding Magic Supply, fumbling her way through “Card Tricks 101.”

 Development Assistant - AmeriCorps VISTA